dreamteamreads/dreamteamreads.github.io/_posts/2016-08-18-IndigoFallPreview.markdown

 ![The Sun is Also a Star](\assets\blogimages\fallpreview\sunstar.png){: .img-center } | ![The Thousandth Floor](\assets\blogimages\fallpreview\thethousandthfloor.png){: .img-center } | ![Swan Rider](\assets\blogimages\fallpreview\swanrider.png){: .img-center }
  | **The Thousandth Floor!!**{: .img-caption-center} |

 That's right!
 The book I've been drooling allll over on social media.
-Though I will still definitely be buying the hardcover when it comes out (because hello have you seen that cover design.
+Though I will still definitely buy the hardcover when it comes out (because hello have you seen that cover design?!
 It is beautiful.
-Gatsby meets High Rise.), but now I will get to read it before it comes out on the 30th!
+Gatsby meets High Rise.), I am excited about being able to read it before it comes out on the 30th!

 This brings me to the next thing I want to talk about.

 ## My most anticipated Fall 2016 releases

-After last night, there are 5 novels that I plan to dig into over the next few weeks, all that will be released over the next few months.
-So to finish off this post, I'm going to talk about the five books I can't wait to read!
+After last night, there are 5 novels that I plan to jump into over the next few weeks, all that will be released in the next few months.
+So to finish off this post, I'm going to talk about the five books that I can't wait to read!

 ![My to be read pile](\assets\blogimages\fallpreview\onetwothree.gif){: .img-center }